JeaneLG/radiowecker/README.md

 The main changes include:

+1. Alarm settings can be edited on touchscreen
+2. Nov up to three alarms can be used
+3. Alarm can be paused using additional touch pin
+4. Major bugfixes

+The main changes from beabel:
 1. customizable colors.
 2. more information on the main page.
 3. splitting the radio and settings pages to make space for favorites buttons.